The pension calculation uses the following information: - The employee's pensionable earnings

 - Employer contribution: 3% of £1480 = £44.40

-Monthly employee with higher contribution rates. - Employee contribution rate = 9%
+The employee contribution is £59.20, and the employer contribution is £44.40.
+Monthly paid employee This example uses increased contribution rates. - Employee contribution rate = 9%

 - Employer contribution rate = 5%